04-Distribution and Confidence Intervals of Maple Leaf Samples

 1 Introduction

-The example aims to demonstrate estimation and interpretation of confidence intervals.
+The example aims to demonstrate estimation and interpretation of prediction intervals and confidence intervals.
 At the end, the two samples are compared with respect to variance and mean values.

-The experimental hypotheses was, that the sampling strategy has an influence on the parameters of the distribution, i.e. that a sampling bias may occur.
+The experimental hypotheses is, that the sampling strategy has an influence on the parameters of the distribution, i.e. that a sampling bias may occur.
 Here we leave it open, if the “subjective sampling” strategy prefers bigger or smaller leaves or if it has an influence on variance.
-The result is to be visualized with bar charts or box plots.
-We use only the leave width as an example, analysis of the other statistical parameters is left as an optional exercise.
+The result is to be visualized with bar charts and box plots.
+We use the leave width as an example, an analysis of the other variables is left as an optional exercise.

 We can now derive the following statistical hypotheses about the variance: